MartinPaulEve/PlotSummary/README.md

         -w, --words <words>                             Specify the word frequency to sample (default: 5000)
     """

-There are five different modes in which PlotSummary can be run, which should be passed as the first argument to the script: single, hist, group, overlap and rawcount.
+There are six different modes in which PlotSummary can be run, which should be passed as the first argument to the script: single, hist, group, overlap,rawcount and search.

 Single mode will produce a kernel density estimate graph for the provided terms.